dyitsme/CSARCH2-MP/README.txt

   "All" prints the complete solution immediately with minimal explanation.
   "File" prints all of the output text to a file which can be downloaded.
 4.)
 Press "Enter" and check the results.
+5.)
+You may repeat with a new input or use the same input for a different output type.

 Here are some sample test cases: